Tatiana Kotlyarenko: Advocacy and public speaking

-In response to the ongoing full-scale Russian invasion of Ukraine, which particularly affects women and children, Tatiana Kotlyarenko has been conducting rapid assessment missions and offering recommendations to various countries on preventing and addressing the trafficking of Ukrainian women and children.
-Additionally, in her personal capacity, she has assisted with the response to humanitarian crises in Afghanistan and Ukraine by organizing and supporting evacuations and other activities aimed at protecting women and children.
+Following the full-scale Russian invasion of Ukraine in 2022, which particularly affects women and children, Tatiana Kotlyarenko has conducted rapid assessment missions and provided recommendations to governments and institutions on preventing and responding to the trafficking of Ukrainian women and children.
+Additionally, in her personal capacity, she has also been involved in humanitarian response efforts related to crises in Ukraine and Afghanistan, supporting initiatives aimed at responding to sexual exploitation and abuse of women and children, including evacuation-related activities.